Communicate with impact

 This practical and highly interactive communicate with impact workshop is designed to enable you to consider the core purpose, intent and outcomes required from business communications and develop the skills to make a significant impact.

-You will identify and select the most appropriate influencing techniques that in the context of your communication, whether it is a negotiation, a meeting or a presentation, enables you to influence your stakeholders, minimize conflict and ensure your message has impact.
+You will identify and select the most appropriate influencing techniques that in the context of your communication, whether it is a negotiation, a meeting or a presentation, enables you to influence your stakeholders, minimize conflict and ensure you communicate with impact.

 Self Perception Influences Communication